Henryk Szeryng: Notable recordings

 Szeryng made a number of recordings, including two complete cycles of sonatas and partitas for violin by Johann Sebastian Bach, and several sonatas by Beethoven and Brahms with Arthur Rubinstein.
-He was also the first violinist in history to record the then newly discovered Niccolo Paganini's 3rd violin concerto.
-His recordings of Mozart and Beethoven piano and violin sonatas with Ingrid Haebler are widely esteemed.
-A 1960 released vinyl featured Szeryng, with Charles Munch conducting the Boston Symphony Orchestra, performing Tchaikovsky’s Violin Concerto in D.
+He was also the first violinist in history to record Niccolo Paganini's then newly discovered 3rd violin concerto.
+His recordings of Mozart and Beethoven's piano and violin sonatas with Ingrid Haebler are widely esteemed.
+A 1960 released vinyl featured Szeryng, with Charles Munch conducting the Boston Symphony Orchestra, performing Tchaikovsky's Violin Concerto in D.